1893–94 Oregon Agricultural Aggies football team: February 3: vs. Covallis Athletic Association

-Game 6: at Portland University
+February 24: at Portland University

-The final game of the 1893-94 football season took place on February 24, 1894 on the road against Portland University, a fledgling Methodist private college started in 1891 following a split from Willamette University.
+The final game of the 1893–94 football season took place on February 24, 1894 on the road against Portland University, a fledgling Methodist private college started in 1891 following a split from Willamette University.
 Going into the game with a record of 5 wins and no losses, the OAC team and their backers were brimming with confidence over the prospect of an easy victory against an over-matched foe.
 OAC's focus was on bigger fish, a challenge having been issued to play Stanford University in the spring, with a local judge offering the Aggie team a $500 cash prize for a victory over their California counterparts.
 Overconfident and lacking focus, the team walked into the first "trap game" in school history, suffering a stunning loss in stumptown, falling 26-12.

+The reporter of the Portland Oregonian was scornful, charging the Agrics were outclassed in the "fast and furious game" put up by the Portland boys.
+"Their defensive tactics were week, and they apparently relied more upon sheet brute strength and tricks than well-directed moves, figured out on a scientific basis," the journalist continued.

+The field was deemed in "wretched condition, owing to the recent fall of snow."
+Three inches of sticky mud, covered with an additional inch of snow made for a slow, slippery track.
+Corvallis took a 12–8 lead to the halftime break, but gave up 18 unanswered points, with Portland backs Maddy and Washburn racking up three touchdowns to defeat the Orangemen handily.

+Fans being fans, rumors and conspiracy theories swirled in the aftermath of the bitter season-ending loss.
+"The opposing team had the benefit of practice with a team that had previously learnt by bitter experience how the 'hayseeds' played, and what tricks, signals, etc., they used," one partisan declared.
+"The tricks that our boys expected to use to advantage in the Portland game, it appears, were therefore all known and expected by the University team.
+The best men of our team had been singled out, and it was a case of 'die, villain' when the game commenced."

+Moreover, the orange-bleeding fan added fantastically, "another fact now known is that a Portland man was in Corvallis for two weeks before the game, taking notes on our team."

 The anticipated road game against Stanford never materialized and Oregon Agricultural College finished their inaugural season with a record of 5 wins and 1 defeat.
+The small community of Corvallis was well-pleased with the new athletic diversion, presenting the team with an engraved silver cup valued at $125 (more than $4,500 in 2025 dollars).